Develop using Zero Trust principles

 - Developing application permissions strategy helps you to decide upon your application permissions approach to credential management.

-- Requesting permissions that require administrative consent describes the permission and consent experience when application permissions will require administrative consent.
+- Requesting permissions that require administrative consent describes the permission and consent experience when application permissions require administrative consent.

 - Reducing overprivileged permissions and apps helps you to understand why applications shouldn't request more permissions than they need (overprivileged) and how to limit privilege to manage access and improve security.